Utah's Premier Company for Complete Wastewater Treatment Systems

 Park City, UT

-This job site came with the limitation of expansive clay.
-Conventional septic systems have biologically active water that tends to bind in clay and create a slimy film in the ground that will cause drainfield failure after a few years.
-This home has an alternative system that will clean and treat the water preventing drainfield failure for the beautiful home.
-Working in the Preserve community, we were able to fit this into the tight building envelope and minimize impact to the surrounding property.
+This site required an alternative septic system due to the presence of expansive clay.
+Conventional septic systems have biologically active water that binds in clay and creates a slimy film in the ground, leading to drainfield failure over time.
+This beautiful home has an alternative system that will clean and treat the water, preventing drainfield failure.
+We were able to fit this into the tight building envelope and minimize impact to the surrounding property.

 Emigration Canyon